General Troubleshooting

 If your La Spaziale LUCCA A53 or A53 Mini espresso machine is tripping your GFCI outlet, follow along with these steps to fix the issue.

-To continue troubleshooting, remove the panels of your machine.
+To begin troubleshooting, remove the panels of your machine.

 If the machine trips the GFCI a few moments after it's turned on:

-It's likely somewhere along the coffee boiler triac.
+It's likely somewhere along the coffee boiler heating circuit.
 By unplugging the following things one at a time and turning the machine on, you can determine which part is faulty.
 Once you find the part that makes the machine not trip the GFCI when turned on, you've found the culprit.
-Before touching any wires, unplug the machine from the wall.
-Then plug it back in to test it.

-*NOTE: If your machine is in 20 amp mode, you will need to also check the steam boiler places listed below as the machine will fire all things up at the same time in 20 amp mode.
+*NOTE: If you have an older A53 machine with 20 amp mode, it's best to temporarily switch it to 15 amp mode for testing, as the machine will fire all things up at the same time in 20 amp mode.

 LUCCA A53 / A53 Mini: Machine Tripping the GFCI